 ctrl-exec-dispatcher setup-ctrl-exec

-echo "[entrypoint] CA and ctrl-exec cert created."
+echo "[entrypoint] CA and dispatcher cert created."

 fi